Milia or Milk Spots

 About Milia – or Milk Spots

-Milia or milk spots are superficial, uniform, pearly-white to yellowish, domed lesions measuring 1-2 mm in diameter.
-These hard white lumps contain keratin (a naturally occurring skin protein) which lay just under the surface of the skin.
+Milia or milk spots are superficial, pearly-white to yellowish, domed lesions measuring 1-2 mm in diameter.
+These hard white lumps contain keratin (a naturally occurring skin protein).
+They lay just under the surface of the skin.
 They appear most commonly on the face, around the eyes, cheek and nose.

 Who Gets Milia?